capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/sheets/en-US.md

 ---
-category: Components
-type: Sheet
 title: Sheets
-cols: 1
+desc: "The **MSheet** component is the baseline for numerous components such as MCard, MToolbar, and more.
+The available properties form the foundation of Material Design—the concept of paper and elevation (shadows)."
 related:
   - /components/cards
   - /components/grid-system
   - /stylesandanimations/elevation
 ---

-# Sheets

-The **MSheet** component is the baseline for numerous components such as MCard, MToolbar, and more.
-The available properties form the foundation of Material Design—the concept of paper and elevation (shadows).

 ## Usage